 alternative risk premium diversification may include sensitivities to value,

-These scenario-based diversifiers could be safe assets or a strategy that will
+These scenario-based diversifiers could be safe assets or strategies that take advantage of market turbulence or diversification.

 A

-final type of diversification is from those managers who are alpha producers or
+final type of diversification is among managers who are alpha producers or who focus on short-term strategies that are not dependent on the overall

 longer-term direction of a market or risk factor.
 I will call this skill-based